EmpPowiUDE/NovalandGuide/docs/source/installation.rst

     https://desktop.github.com/

-When you are logged in you need to download this reposority.
+When you are logged in you need to download this repository.

 .. code-block:: console